Edouard Vuillard: Misia et Vallotton à Villeneuve

 I never tire of the pure joy surrounding this whole group of talented musicians.
 Isserlis is a masterful performer – a treat!
 Do you see the magnificent mural on the wall behind the orchestra?
 Read more about the mural in Edvard Munch and The Suns 🙂 Gustav Klimt and ‘The Kiss’ “Truth is like…

 Who Is Lilla Cabot Perry?
-Lilla Cabot Perry (1848 – 1933), an American artist and writer, is best known as an Impressionist painter, but she also published four volumes of original poetry and a translation of classical Greek verse.
-According to National Museum of Women in the Arts, “Although she had no formal art training until age 36,…
+Lilla Cabot Perry (1848 – 1933) was an American Impressionist artist and writer who published four volumes of original poetry and a translation of classical Greek verse.
+According to National Museum of Women in the Arts, “Although she had no formal art training until age 36, Lilla Cabot Perry became a professional painter…

 Van Gogh & Japan: Part 2